Black Robin Farm and Orchard

 A few notes:

-1) We do have an indoor shower but we try hard to use it sparingly, only for short showers and only two or three times a week per Volunteer
+1) We do have an indoor shower but we try hard to use it sparingly, only for short showers,

-2) our accommodations are small campers which are almost always shared (2 to 4 volunteers per camper), or hammock spots,
+2) our accommodations are small sleeping platforms which are occasionally shared or hammock spots,

 3) we work hard and try to work efficiently even if it’s only for 30 hours a week (it can be exhausting for those days we work!
 (I am, ahem, a micromanager and task-master when it comes to farm and construction work.
 I also get a bit tunnel visioned during the work-day and concentrate primarily on how we can get as much quality work done as possible.
 Fair warning!)